Groudle Glen railway station: Groudle Glen Hotel

-Directly opposite the station is the now closed Groudle Glen Hotel which was built upon the arrival of the railway in 1893 and designed by the renowned architect Baillie Scott.
+Directly opposite the station is the now closed Groudle Glen Hotel which was built upon the arrival of the railway in 1893 and designed by the renowned architect Baillie Scott and featuring a large saloon area at the rear supported on stilts over the valley below; an open sheltered canopy at its front elevation was later bricked in to create more accommodation and remains today, the flat roof of which forms a first floor veranda.
 It operated as a public bar for many years before being sold by the local brewery in 1999 and converted into a restaurant known as "La Casa".
 Its remote location ensured that the venture was not entirely successful; however, the new owners did much aesthetic work on the building, restoring stained glass windows, recreating historical signage and completely repainting the building including much of the original detailing such as the "three legs" motifs in the cornice work.
+Abandoned and largely derelict as at June 2024, the building is presently on the marketed with local estate agent Cowley Groves for £695,000 and there have been attempts to have it demolished in the past.